Misthi, Cappadocia: Introduction

-Origins
+Origines

 There exist multiple explanations about the origins and establishment of the city as well as about the etymology of its name.
 For instance, according to Koimisoglou some sources trace the origin of Misthi to 401 BC when Greek mercenaries came to work for the Persian king Cyrus in the battle against his brother Artaxerxes II.
 A group of Greek soldiers was given the order to search for food and water.
 Some of them found an uninhabited area and settled down.
 Allegedly, they built a city there that became Misthi.
 This version of the city's creation, although interesting, has not yet become scientifically verified.
 Another version is that of Anastasiades (1995:16) who argues that the city was built by Greek mercenaries that were part of Alexander the Great's army.
 Rizos (1856:99-100), on the other hand, claims that the inhabitants of Misthi were originally from the Greek islands of Delos, Lemnos and Naxos while Carolides argues that the inhabitants of Misthi were simply Greeks from the lower port cities that came to Misthi to work as paid labour farmers.
 Koimisoglou also provides an explanation as to the etymology of the city's name.
 The ancient Greek word for mercenary is Μίσθιος (Místhios) (sing.) and in plural Μίσθιοι (Místhii) and in Modern Greek Μισθοφόροι (Misthofóri) or Μισθωτοί (Misthotí).
 Thus the name of the city he argues was a reflection of the inhabitants' original occupation.
 However, this is also a non-verified explanation.
 As it happens, the connotation of the word ‘Misthii’, although originally meaning mercenary, transformed during Byzantine times to denote labour-work, i.e. paid labour.
 Thus some authors have been inclined to suggest that the name refers to the skilled church builders of the city who often travelled far and took part in the constructing of churches.